remiscarlet/TDRPG/notes.md

 - Tower types are based on currently equipped ability.
 If have Fireball equipped, will create a Fireball Tower.
     - Targetting should be configurable (Closest, Farthest, Strongest, Randomized)
     - Tower type is determined by ability, but towers separately have upgradeable levels like "damage", "range", "speed".
-    - However, if ability is upgraded (Say FB1 -> FB2) then towers all also get upgraded at same time.
+    - ~~However, if ability is upgraded (Say FB1 -> FB2) then towers all also get upgraded at same time.~~
+        - Actually, towers always stay at level 1 ability damage.
+Combos empower towers.
     - Tower Type and Tower Levels should try to avoid overlapping functionality minus damage (Tower damage should be more "bonus" damage?)
 - Ability to use consumables?
 What kind of consumables?
 - Abilities should be split into "spells" and "abilities".
 Towers should be called "Spelltowers".
 Towers can take on spells.
 Abilities are powerful in their own way but can only be used by pc.